1. Examples

 Adaptable cover letter body example

 I have high-level bilateral interpreting experience, have participated in over 40 missions and trade visits to the Far East and am deeply aware of the cultural issues that sometimes occur in U.S. – Far East communication.
-I help to fill in the gaps of what has not been said in the sometimes overly formal diplomatic language.
+I help to fill in the gaps of what has not been said in sometimes overly-formal diplomatic language.
 I won an award for my transcreation work of the recent cultural roadmap strategy and have translated over 750,000 words of government documents and correspondence.

 Copied!